 Rabindranath Tagore was a versatile genius, a true nationalist and above all an indisputable humanist who has been inspiring generations of intellectual and empathetic minds irrespective of their religion, race, language and also the barriers such as state and nation.
-The literary and artistic genius of Tagore spanned over six decades, is nothing but a reflection of a sensitive artist, a sympathetic man of letters, a profound thinker and a strategic experimentalist.
-It may be considered a false promise if someone assures to introduce in brief his all-encompassing intellectual engagements; therefore, the author of this article assures his readers to introduce Tagore’s thought-provoking perception on Indian nationalism focusing the very soul of his intellectual deliberation.
+The literary and artistic genius of Tagore, which spanned over six decades, is nothing but a reflection of a sensitive artist, a sympathetic man of letters, a profound thinker and a strategic experimentalist.
+It may be considered a false promise if someone assures to introduce in brief his all-encompassing intellectual engagements; therefore, the author of this article assures his readers an introduction of Tagore’s thought-provoking perception on Indian nationalism focusing the very soul of his intellectual deliberation.

 Tagore’s perception of nationalism has mainly relied on ancient Indian philosophy, where the world was accepted as a single nest.
 In this way, Tagore was striving to dissociate himself from the general belief of nationalism and trying to associate it with ideas such as peace, harmony and welfare.
 He argues further that if anyway India decides to contribute the world; it should be only in the form of humanity.